carrotdip/SuperStore/README.md

 ![txt](https://github.com/carrotdip/SuperStore/blob/e6991284ec152d06c4fce3cfcfa7551df45d05d7/Images/tablesbookcasesbyregion.png)\
 Also, Copiers, Phones, and Accessories in the Technology category have fared really well across all regions.
 ![txt](https://github.com/carrotdip/SuperStore/blob/124226894147f38f8eff58bd4734bbcb57b49588/Images/cpabyregion.png)\
-To get to the item-specific level, several queries were ran to determine which specific items, and their product_ids, were profitable:\
+To get to the item-specific level in the Tables and Bookcases sub-categories, several queries were ran to determine which specific items, and their product_ids, were profitable:\
 ![txt](https://github.com/carrotdip/SuperStore/blob/cf1c6597204f1b03cfceba652acef8c6aed2ce0f/Images/profitablebooktables.png)\
 And which items were not:
 ![txt](https://github.com/carrotdip/SuperStore/blob/cf1c6597204f1b03cfceba652acef8c6aed2ce0f/Images/unprofitablebooktables.png)\
+The same was done for the specific items in the Copiers, Phones, and Accessories in the Technology category.
+Here are the top 10 profitable items across all 4 regions:
+And the non-profitable:
 ## Conclusion
 1.